7 million federal student loans are in default, and garnishment is one of the many ways the government can get their money back from you.

 - the school certified your eligibility, but because of a physical or mental condition, age, criminal record, or other reason you are disqualified from employment in the occupation in which you were being trained.

-If you think you have grounds to seek a discharge for any of those reasons, make sure that you submit your application as you would normally be required.
+If you think you have grounds to seek a discharge for any of those reasons, make sure to submit your application as is normally required.
 Also send along a copy with the request for hearing.

 You may also be able to halt an Administrative Wage Garnishment if you were involuntarily terminated from your last job and have been in your current job for less than 12 months.